lpinner/vscode-chordpro/README.md

 This repository will contain various elements to support ChordPro files in Visual Studio Code.

-## Note it currently is just for sublime text as I haven't added my changes yet.

 It is derived from [sublime-chordpro](https://github.com/kudanai/sublime-chordpro).
 It will include the following:

  - Syntax highlighting,